 American Shad are an introduced species brought to the West Coast from Pennsylvania in the late 19th century.
 The American Shad (hereafter shad) is an anadromous fish, spending three to four years at sea before returning to spawn.
 Since the extensive development of mainstem hydroelectric projects, shad runs have increased markedly in abundance and have extended their range into the upper Columbia River and into Hells Canyon of the Snake River.
-Beginning in the late 1970s, runs have met or exceeded one million fish annually; through the 2000s the ten-year average run size increased by around a million fish each successive decade with a peak of over six million fish in 2005.
+Beginning in the late 1970s, runs have met or exceeded one-million fish annually; through the 2000s the ten-year average run size increased by around a million fish each successive decade with a peak of over six-million fish in 2005.
 From 2010-2019, runs ranged from just over a million in 2011 to a new peak of over seven million in 2019.
-Run timing extends from mid-May through early August at Bonneville Dam, with peak daily counts occurring in June (Figure 1).
+Run timing extends from mid-May through early August at Bonneville

+Dam, with peak daily counts occurring in June (Figure 1).
 Since the timing of the run overlaps with upriver Chinook, sockeye, and steelhead runs, harvest opportunities for shad are regulated to minimize impacts to ESA-listed salmonids.
 Within the last ten years, work has been conducted to explore the feasibility of using alternative gear types to increase opportunities to harvest the abundant shad runs while minimizing impacts to salmonids.
 Shad were harvested with seines in 2011, 2012 (primarily purse seine), 2014 (beach seine), and 2016 (purse seine) under experimental gear permits issued by ODFW.
 In 2013, one experimental gear permit for a purse seine was issued, but no fishing occurred due to a lack of market demand.
 In 2019, a limited number of shad were captured in an experimental pound net located in Cathlamet Channel.
 It is expected that harvest opportunity using these alternative gear types would be allowed in future fisheries if demand exists and catch rates warrant their use.

-The 2022 minimum shad run size of 6.4 million fish was the second highest return after a record return of 7.7 million in 2019 (Table 16).
-The shad run size includes escapement of 6.2 million fish upstream of Bonneville Dam but does not account for unknown numbers of shad spawning downstream of Bonneville Dam and Willamette Falls.
-The non-treaty (lower Columbia and lower Willamette) recreational combined catch was 184,500 fish with an additional 1,600 fish harvested in the mainstem commercial fishery.
-The combined harvest of 186,100 was below the recent 5-year average of 223,900 fish and represented 2.9% of the total return.
+The 2023 minimum shad run size was 4.5 million fish.
+The shad run size includes escapement of 4.4 million fish upstream of Bonneville Dam but does not account for unknown numbers of shad spawning downstream of Bonneville Dam and Willamette Falls.
+The non-treaty (lower Columbia and lower Willamette) recreational combined catch was 193,300 fish with an additional 3,100 fish harvested in the mainstem commercial fishery.
+The combined harvest of 196,400 was below the recent 5-year average of 223,900 fish and represented 4.3% of the total return.

 Figure 1.
-Average daily counts of salmon, steelhead, and American Shad at Bonneville Dam, 2013-2022.
+Average daily counts of salmon, steelhead, and American Shad at Bonneville Dam, 2014-2023.